-UK's Conservatives suffer defeat in 'Blue Wall' seat - WTMJ
+UK's Conservatives suffer defeat in 'blue wall' seat - WTMJ

 “This Conservative Party has taken people across the country for granted for far too long,” Green said Friday.

-The Conservatives have made big inroads into Labour’s “Red Wall” in recent years, winning a swathe of seats on a combination of factors, notably Johnson’s insistence that he would ensure that Britain leaves the European Union after years of parliamentary haggling.
-Having secured that, Johnson has managed to capture more support in Labour’s heartland by promising to “level up” Britain through big infrastructure spending and other initiatives.
+The Conservatives have made big inroads into Labour’s “red wall” in recent years, winning a swathe of seats on a combination of factors, notably Johnson’s insistence that he would ensure that Britain leaves the European Union after years of parliamentary haggling.
+Having secured that, Johnson has managed to capture more support in Labour’s traditional heartland by promising to “level up” Britain through big infrastructure spending and other initiatives.

 However, there are concerns among some Conservative supporters that the growing focus on northern seats has alienated the party’s more traditional — and potentially more liberal — southern supporters.
-In the 2016 Brexit referendum, 55% of voters in Chesham and Amersham voted to remain in the EU.
+In the 2016 Brexit referendum, 55% of voters in Chesham and Amersham voted to remain in the EU, in sharp contrast to many of the constituencies the Conservatives have recently turned blue.

-Conservative policing minister Kit Malthouse branded the defeat “very disappointing” and said there must be a “fairly significant post-match analysis” on what went wrong for the party.
+Johnson denied that he was neglecting the party’s traditional base and said there were “particular circumstances” at play in Chesham and Amersham.

+“We believe in uniting and leveling up within regions and across the country,” he said.

 The defeated candidate, Peter Fleet, acknowledged the Conservatives had to rebuild “trust and understanding” with voters.

-Despite the defeat, Johnson can still rely on a big majority of around 80 seats in the the 650-member House of Commons.
+Despite the election’s outcome, Johnson can still rely on a big majority of around 80 seats in the the 650-member House of Commons.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.